silverblurtype/abstante/README.md

-## Abstante
+# Abstante

 ![Introducing](https://github.com/silverblurtype/abstante/assets/163983174/ddebd38b-7b52-4890-a638-100cbc755739)

+## Features:
-Abstante is a modern, geometric and minimalistic font.
+Abstante is a modern, geometric and minimalistic font constructed with a few geometric shapes with constant thickness.

-- Type of usage: graphic projects, logos, branding.
+- Type of use: graphic projects, displays, branding, logos, headlines.
 - All uppercase characters: the lowercase character is equal to the uppercase.
+- Language support
+- Kerning

 ![1080 2](https://github.com/silverblurtype/abstante/assets/163983174/2c8bd8b9-c363-42cd-a834-1a4a56de3843)